driskell/log-courier/README.md

 ## Log Carver

-Log Carver is a lightweight event processor and alternative to Logstash.
-It receives events over the Courier protocol and performs actions against them to manipulate them into the required format for storage within Elasticsearch, or further processing in Logstash.
-Connected clients do not receive acknowledgements until the events are acknowledged by the endpoint, whether that be Elasticsearch or another more centralised Log Carver, providing end-to-end guarantee.
+Log Carver is a lightweight event processor similar to Logstash.
+It receives events over the Courier protocol and performs actions against them to manipulate them into the required format for storage within Apache Doris, Elasticsearch, or further processing in Logstash.
+Connected clients do not receive acknowledgements until the events are acknowledged by the endpoint, whether that be Apache Doris, Elasticsearch or another more centralised Log Carver, providing end-to-end guarantees.

 - Receives events securely using TLS with [client verification](docs/log-carver/Configuration.md#ssl-client-ca-receiver)
 - Supports If/ElseIf/Else [conditionals](docs/log-carver/Configuration.md#conditionals) to process different events in different ways